 Angular Resolution and LAS: The sources will be unresolved, since they are about the size of a star.
-We select an angular resolution of 3.5''/1.5''/1.0'' for Band 3/6/7 respectively plus an LAS of 0'' so that any configuration can be used.
+We select an angular resolution of "Any" using the OT so that any configuration can be used.

 Spectral Resolution: N/A. Each measurement will use the largest bandwidth possible in dual polarization.
-Sensitivity and Observing Time: With 40 antennas and with 7.5 GHz of bandwidth in two polarizations, extraordinary sensitivities are possible in only a few minutes of integration time.
+Sensitivity and Observing Time: With 43 antennas and with 7.5 GHz of bandwidth in two polarizations, extraordinary sensitivities are possible in only a few minutes of integration time.
 For this project, however, observation cadence is required over a four week period.
 For proper sampling, the target must be observed every two or three days for the first two weeks, followed by two additional epochs over the final two weeks.
 Triggering Target of Opportunity (ToO) Observations: As an observation target that can be anticipated but not specified in detail, this would be an archetypal ToO project.
 The proposal must specify in detail the observing modes, sensitivities, the observing cadence, and the trigger needed to initiate the observations.
 The trigger must include an accurate position (within ~10").
-During Cycle 4, time critical observations requiring a time window smaller than 14 days will not be guaranteed but may be attempted on a best-effort basis.
+During Cycle 5, there is no limit on the size of the time window, but whether such observations are technically feasible will be judged on a case-by-case basis.
 See the Proposer's Guide, Appendix A.10, for details.
+Once the proposal is approved, full details on how to trigger the ToO observations will be sent to the PI.